Impossible-Robotics-5412/linkage/carburetor/README.md

 <h4>Daemonized</h4>
 </summary>

-If necessary, you can run `systemd-deploy.sh` to cross-compile, deploy the binary, _and_ install the systemd service.
+If necessary, you can run `deploy-systemd.sh` to cross-compile, deploy the binary, _and_ install the systemd service.
 It also restart the daemon with the new binary.
 However, in the way the project is used at this moment, this is no longer necessary, since _carburetor_ is spawned as a child process of _runtime_